finbourne/lusid-sdk-csharp/sdk/docs/TransactionFeesApi.md

                 // uncomment the below to set overrides at the request level
                 // ResourceListOfFeeRule result = apiInstance.GetApplicableTransactionFees(effectiveAt, asAt, instrumentIdentifierType, instrumentIdentifier, portfolioScope, portfolioCode, requestBody, opts: opts);

-                // [EXPERIMENTAL] GetApplicableTransactionFees: Get the Fees and Commissions that may be applicable to a transaction.
+                // GetApplicableTransactionFees: Get the Fees and Commissions that may be applicable to a transaction.
                 ResourceListOfFeeRule result = apiInstance.GetApplicableTransactionFees(effectiveAt, asAt, instrumentIdentifierType, instrumentIdentifier, portfolioScope, portfolioCode, requestBody);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }